chinzhengjie/ZJ_Portfolio/Airline & Airport Case Study/README.md

 <img src="Images/Map%20of%20Airport%20Connectivity.PNG">
 </p>

 This map shows the airports with the best connectivity.
-There are 7 airports which cater to more than 100 unique routes.
-These are represented by red data points and are labelled with their corresponding airport IATA code.
+There are 7 airports which cater to more than 100 unique routes, all of which are represented by red data points and are labelled with their corresponding airport IATA code.

 <p align="center"> <b>
 Map of Weather Delays in Airports